 Credit card travel insurance

-Some financial institutions provide travel cover as part of their credit card service to their customers.
+Some financial institutions may include travel insurance cover with their credit cards.

-As with any insurance product, it is important to read the Product Disclosure Statement (PDS) carefully to determine how much cover you will receive under this policy and whether there are any requirements you need to meet to qualify for this cover.
+As with any insurance product, it is important to carefully read the Product Disclosure Statement (PDS) to make sure you meet the requirements to qualify for this cover and that the policy has the right cover for your needs.

-You should also make sure the extent of the cover provided by your financial institution is going to be enough for the place you are visiting.
+You should also ensure the extent of the cover provided by your financial institution is going to be enough for the place you are visiting.

 Choosing a policy

-Read the Policy Document and Product Disclosure Statement (PDS) carefully to make sure that the risks that are important to you are covered – and how much they are covered for.
+Read the Policy Document and Product Disclosure Statement (PDS) carefully to make sure that the risks that are important to you are covered – and that the amount of coverage provided is adequate for you.

 When choosing a travel insurance policy you should find out: